Contacting Prospects on LinkedIn and Facebook

 Create An Inviting Profile

-Your profile on Facebook and LinkedIn speak a lot about you to your prospects.
+Your profile on social media speaks a lot about you to your prospects.
 Assume you are the one telling the prospect about yourself when creating a profile.
-Create a profile that will speak about you the way you will talk about yourself, to gain approval before a Board.
+Create a profile that will speak about you the way you will talk about yourself, to gain approval before a board.

 A well-written profile will attract acceptance rather than rejection.
 Ensure you contact your prospects with a profile that will make you match their skills and uniqueness.